| |

 then select a number of session records to check.
 After

-your portfolio have been marked, your portfolio will be to you.
+your portfolio has been marked, your portfolio will be returned to you.

 examination:

-In case of the nearest examiner being too far away from you, you may
+If the nearest examiner is too far away from you, you may

-choose to have your practical examination videotaped if accepted by
+elect to have your practical examination video recorded if approved by

 the Ontario College of Reflexology.
 This consists of giving a